cmcmA20/cubical-mini/NAMING.md

 * Results about `Pathᴾ` (path overs) should end with superscript `ᴾ`.

-* Results about displayed categorical stuff should end with superscript `ᴰ`.
+* Results about displayed stuff should end with superscript `ᴰ`.

 * If you need to distinguish simple and dependent result, prefer making dependent stuff default, simple can have superscript `ˢ`.